ThatAlo/ThatAlo/README.md

 - 👋 Hi, I’m @ThatAlo
-- 👀 I’m interested in ... marching band
+- 👀 I’m interested in ... learning it all
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... how to care less
 - 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... dont